-4.2.2.4 Options for Lower Coverage Levels in Small, Remote Ports and for Small Vessels with Low Landings (20 percent coverage compared to 100 percent)
+4.2.2.3 Options for Lower Dockside Monitoring Coverage Levels (20 percent coverage)

-These measures would allow for lower levels of dockside monitoring in either small, remote ports or for small vessels with low landings.
-For instances in which landings are offloaded to a truck before weighout at a dealer, analysis will be done to determine whether the dockside monitor will monitor landings at the point of offload (e.g. offloads to a truck) or at the dealer where weighout occurs, because the goal of the DSM program is to ensure the accuracy of dealer reports.
+These measures would allow lower levels of dockside monitoring for either ports or vessels with low groundfish landings.
+For instances in which landings are offloaded to a truck before weighout at a dealer (i.e. offloaded in one port and trucked to a dealer in another port), the dockside monitor(s) will monitor landings at the point of offload (e.g. offloads to a truck) and at the dealer where weighout occurs, because the goal of the DSM program is to ensure the accuracy of dealer reports and allow for independent verification of landings.